Work About Process Blog Contact

 If the insert fails for any reason, the action returns a friendly error message and the form shows it to the user.
 If it succeeds, the form is replaced with a small thank you message.

-The contact form page
+The contact form component

-Here’s the full page at site/src/pages/index.astro:
+Here’s the component at site/src/components/ContactForm.astro:

 ---